Saturday, December 31, 2016

 In the meantime, I upped my writing time--a lot.
 I went from 1 1/2 hours a day to 4 1/2 hours a day.
 I didn't always meet that.
 On holidays and vacations (yes, I gave myself those), I dropped my minimum to 2 hours a day.
 But for most days, I met that aggressive 4 1/2 hour goal.

 And my output increased dramatically (big surprise).
 Not only did I finish the two full-length plays I had aimed for on New Year's Day.
 I finished four more full-length plays, about one every six weeks.
-As they say, if you want to write, you've got to make your butt meet chair.
+As they say, if you want to write, you've got to make butt meet chair.

 But let's get real.
 None of this was what I planned (laugh away, God).
 So how did I do against my plans?
 Let's take a look.